Kareli, Georgia

 Kareli (ქარელი) is a town in Shida Kartli, Georgia, located on the right bank of the Mtkvari, 94 km west of the country's capital of Tbilisi.

+Kareli became the district center in 1939, transformed into a township in 1962, declared a city in 1981.
+There is a railway station, industrial enterprises, healthcare, educational and cultural institutions in Kareli.

 Overview

 Kareli is first mentioned as a village in the 1715 documents.
 It was a property of the Tsitsishvili noble family.
 It acquired the status of a town under the Soviet government in 1981.
 Since 1939, it has been an administrative center of the homonymous district.
 As of the 2014 census, Kareli had a population of 6,654.

 Kareli has a humid subtropical climate with moderately cold winters and long warm summers.
 The town's environs are a home to several architectural monuments of medieval Georgia such as the churches of Zghuderi, Samtsevrisi, Ruisi, and Kintsvisi, and the fortress of Ortubani (Dzama).